JoeHenthorn/Nupack-Analysis/README.md

 Nupack documentation: https://piercelab-caltech.github.io/nupack-docs/analysis/

 This python code will run a Nupack analysis, and will produce a percent bound graph for the input conditions.

+It is recommended to use the Nupack_Analysis_lite jupyter notebook for general purpose use.

 Currently, the code only accepts a 5 prime strand and automatically generates a compliment strand.
 Future iterations of this code will allow for user specificed 3 prime strands.

 To run the code, make sure everything is installed.
 With the jupyter notebook open, run all the import and function cells.
-Note: (shift+enter) runs cells.
+Note: (shift+enter) runs cells:

 The user interface cell should be labeled and will have the following input fields.